xyephy/whive/README.md

 What is Whive?
 ----------------

-Whive, is a peer-to-peer blockchain protocol that extends the Bitcoin Blockchain incentivizing the building of sustainable energy solutions through Trustless Rewards.
+Whive, is a blockchain protocol that extends the Bitcoin Blockchain through enabling Trustless Rewards for Engineering Sustainable Solutions.
+Building on the success of Bitcoin the World's most secure blockchain, the Whive community has set out to build a cryptographically secure blockchain protocol and Auxiliary Chain(AuxChain) that will allow for building applications that trustlessly reward sustainable solutions.
-The Whive protocol seeks to empower communities to access latent resources such as; Solar Energy & Irrigated Water through Distributed Applications.
-We achieve this through a Merge-Mined Auxilary Chain(AuxChain) that extends Bitcoin's distributed trust model through Trustless Reward.

 Development tips and tricks
 ----------------------------